Palaeoloxodon naumanni: Distribution and ecology

+P. naumanni belongs to an-early diverging mitochondrial DNA clade within Palaeoloxodon, suggesting it diverged early from other Eurasian Palaeoloxodon species, with its mitochondrial DNA suggesting that like other Eurasian Palaeoloxodon species, it had some ancestry from African forest elephants inherited as a result of hybridization in their African ancestor Palaeoloxodon recki.
 The oldest known date for the species is around 330,000 years ago, when it seems to have replaced the earlier proboscidean Stegodon orientalis, which had arrived in Japan from mainland East Asia several hundred thousand years earlier.
 P. naumanni is known from hundreds of localities across the Japanese archipelago, ranging from southern Kyushu, northwards to northern Honshu and to Hokkaido during warmer intervals, while it was replaced in Hokkaido by the woolly mammoth during cooler intervals.
 It is suggested that it preferred temperate forested habitats, including deciduous broad-leaved trees and conifers, though isotopic analysis suggests that some populations likely inhabited grasslands or a mosaic of grassland and forests.
 Recovered remains suggests that the species inhabited a wide range of altitudes, from below current sea level to over 1000 m.
 Dental microwear analysis of a specimen from Yamanashi Prefecture suggests that it had a diet heavy in coarse browse like bark and twigs.
-Palaeoloxodon naumanni lived alongside other megafauna species, including the extinct giant deer Sinomegaceros yabei, sika deer, Japanese serow, moose, musk deer, the extinct steppe bison, brown bears, black bears, tigers and wolves.
+Palaeoloxodon naumanni lived alongside other megafauna species, including the extinct giant deer Sinomegaceros yabei, sika deer, Japanese serow, moose, musk deer, the extinct steppe bison, brown bears, black bears, wolves, and cave lions.